 Bookmark or copy the URL of the results page after you’ve sorted it to create a bookmarkable page of new items.

-When you visit that saved URL later, you’ll continue to see new items at the top of your results list.
+When you visit that book-marked URL later, you’ll continue to see new items at the top of your results list.

 If you want to find audio books in our collections, but don't have a specific title in mind, we recommend trying one of the following techniques in the Library Catalog Search advanced search form:

-Additionally, we recommend browsing the Overdrive collection, a database of e-books and audio books primarily on the topics of popular literature, graphic novels and non-fiction from trade publishers.
+Additionally, we recommend browsing the Overdrive collection, a database of e-books and audio books primarily on the topics of popular literature, graphic novels and non-fiction from trade publishers, and

 The best method to find a dissertation that was completed at the University of Michigan is to search for a specific author and title in the Library Catalog.
 If you don't have a specific citation in mind, you can search for the Call Number starts with field for DISS.
 Then filter the catalog results by academic discipline, subject, or publication year.